dapopescu/qjump-camio-tools/packet_gen/README.md

 |Optional | -S  |--stop         |   - How many packets to send before stopping for a break [0] |
 |Flag     | -h  |--help         |   - Print this help message |

-Generates packets using netmap at up to linerate for all packet sizes.